 Transport template sections are specified as [transport_template/name].
 They are similar to [transport] sections and use the same configuration properties as well as an optional Customization property that maps to a named [Customization] section.
 To associate a transport template with a domain range in a configuration file, set the DCPSGlobalTransportConfig property in the [common] section to the name of the [config] whose transports property is the name of the transport template.
-For example, for a global config setting a corresponding config could be
+For example, for a global config setting a corresponding config could be and the partial transport template would be

 '''

 [common]

+DCPSGlobalTransportConfig=primary_config

 '''